 Pocket doors are usually found between walls and contain no protruding into the pocket when the door is closed, which is one of the major reasons for the noise problem seen in pocket doors.

-The other being that it does not come with a stop bead on the non-pocket side of the jamb.
+The other is that it does not come with a stop bead on the non-pocket side of the jamb.

-These factors make it difficult combating the sound problem associated with pocket doors.
+These factors make it difficult to combat the sound problem associated with pocket doors.

-Although it is petty challenging soundproofing a pocket door, there are different methods you can employ to help with the sound deadening.
+Although it is petty challenging to soundproof a pocket door, there are different methods you can employ to help with the sound deadening.